CBroz1/TGEU_automation/README.md

     'unknown / not applicable' - is this intentional? should this be done in a pdf i produce?
   - I noticed inconsistent capitalization of region/subregion names in Spanish.
 Is that intentional?
+  - Is your reporting period always Oct 31 - Sept 30?
+I wanted to use the 'Date added' column, but it was empty
+  - Is the order of the tables in the yearly update important?
+  - Are we okay with page breaks in the middle of tables?